 Perhaps you have difficulties daily leaning over the counter to apply your mascara, or your shampoo bottles don’t fit in your built-in shower shelving– you have a height issue.
-In this post we’ll go through some average heights of common areas in the bathroom.
+In this post, we’ll go through some average heights of common areas in the bathroom.

 You can filter heights on the left for a better shopping experience.

 Shower benches are good for more than sitting, such as propping up legs for shaving.
-Because of this, drop them a little lower than common chair height to around 16 inches.
+Because of this, drop them a little lower than the common chair height to around 16 inches.